Skwiix - Musical-Info-Advice-Support

 Picture

-Starting around the turn of the 19th century, the expanded knowledge and experience of players and instrument makers led to important improvements in every aspect of the cello's design.
-The string tension was set higher still, which led to quicker response from the instrument and a more clear tone.
-Combined with a thinner, taller bridge, the result was more volume and the ability to cut through an orchestra or ensemble for solo work.
+Around the turn of the 19th century, players' and instrument makers' expanded knowledge and experience led to essential improvements in every aspect of the cello's design.
+The string tension was set higher still, leading to a quicker response from the instrument, a more precise tone, and a thinner, taller bridge.
+The result was more volume and the ability to cut through an orchestra or ensemble for solo work.
 The neck angle was also adjusted to a sharper angle.

 Picture

-There have been a few more improvements to the cello since that time, including the development of the end pin rod (also known as the "spike") to help the player elevate and stabilize the cello as it is played.
-Previously, the player had to suspend the cello between the legs on the calves with their ankles close together, creating a sort of base under the instrument.
+There have been a few more improvements to the Cello since that time, including the development of the endpin rod (also known as the "spike") to help the player elevate and stabilize the Cello as it is played.
+Previously, the player had to suspend the Cello between the legs on the calves with their ankles close together, creating a base under the instrument.
 This innovation arrived at the end of the 19th century.

 Picture

-The introduction of steel strings in the 1920s led to some changes in repertoire for the cello.
+The introduction of steel strings in the 1920s led to some changes in the repertoire of the Cello.
 This invention improved sound quality and volume by another step.
-It also helped composers to expand the use of cellos into more sustained lines, where previously they had served best in parts with repeating notes and figures that favoured more percussive playing.
+It also helped composers expand the use of Cellos into more sustained lines, where previously they had served best in parts with repeating notes and figures favouring more percussive playing.

 Skwiix